netobserv/netobserv.github.io/content/posts/2025-06-26-whats-new-1-9/index.md

 ### Network Observability - IPsec feature

-In **Observe > Network Traffic, Traffic flows tab**, it adds a new column "IPSec Status" that has the possible values of "success", "error", or "n/a" (Figure 2).
+In **Observe > Network Traffic, Traffic flows tab**, it adds a new column **IPSec Status** that has the possible values of "success", "error", or "n/a" (Figure 2).

 ![Flows table with IPsec status](flows-ipsec_status.png)<br>
 Figure 2: Flows table with IPSec Status column

 IPsec flows always appear as node-to-node traffic, but they are actually encapsulated pod-to-pod or host-to-pod traffic.
 There are two types of encapsulation used for IPsec-encrypted flows.
 The first is ESP encapsulation, which is the traditional IPsec mode.
-ESP packets don't have ports, hence the ports are n/a.
+ESP packets don't have ports, hence the ports are `n/a`.
 The second is UDP encapsulation.
 In the table, the destination port is 6081, so they are OVN Geneve tunnel traffic.
 If you only see UDP encapsulated traffic (no ESP), then you must have configured `encapsulation: Always` when configuring IPsec.

 In **Observe > Dashboards, Network / Main dashboard** dropdown, it shows the percentage of traffic encrypted and the IPsec traffic rate (Figure 3).